iamlasse/passage/README.md

 ## Requirements

-- PHP version 8.1 or higher
+- PHP version 8.2 or higher (8.3+ recommended)
-- Laravel version 8.x or higher
+- Laravel version 11.x or higher

+> **Note**
+> - PHP 8.1 and Laravel 10.x and below are no longer supported as of v2.0.0.
+For older PHP and Laravel support, please use [v1.2.4](https://github.com/morcen/passage/releases/tag/v1.2.4) of this package.

 ## Installation